What is the course about?

 By the end of this course you should be able to...

 - Demonstrate a heightened aural awareness of rhythm

 - Demonstrate an improved confidence in playing rhythm and keeping good time

 - Develop understanding of theoretical concerns around rhythm

 What level is the course and do I need any particular skills?

-You should already have basic musicianship skills and need to be able to sing or play an instrument.
+You should already have established musicianship skills and be able to sing or play an instrument.